Your wellbeing is our top priority and we have in place a range of measures to ensure you stay safe, happy and healthy while at University.

 Mental Health & Wellbeing

 We are offering a fully online counselling and wellbeing service to students based in the UK, using email and (virtual) face-to-face appointments.
-We will offer bookable in-person appointments as required and when it is safe to do so.
 You can always access our range of self-care and self-help materials alongside information about crisis services and other resources that are available on the mental health & wellbeing pages on the intranet.

 Pause are our partners in supporting your mental health.
 Working with The Children’s Society and Forward Thinking Birmingham, the Pause team provide early interventions to support mental health and wellbeing.
-We have continued to offer a telephone and email service throughout the restricted-operations period and are leading the way in developing socially distanced outdoor activities, such as walking appointments in association with Winterbourne House and Gardens.
-Our usual drop-in model will be restricted at the start of the new academic year, but in person support will grow and the team will continue to support students remotely.
+We will continue to offer a telephone and email service throughout the restricted-operations period.

 Mental Health and Wellbeing services